 - The City should consider a policy that focuses on encouraging development that utilizes existing sanitary and water main lines before extending these lines until such time when growth accelerates.
 This policy would decrease incremental or per capita costs associated with water and sanitary service.
 Encouraging infill development also can help to reduce other municipal operating costs on a per capita basis. - The City should consider annexing areas that are surrounded by the City and are fewer than 60 acres. - The water supply system and sanitary system plans need to be updated.
-The updates should be done in a collaborative manner and use a realistic evaluation of growth potential for the next ten to twenty years. - The City should exert more control over development that is outside its borders and within the planning area.
-This could involve working with Kendall County to require the developments to annex into the City or, at a minimum, require the developments to be built to City standards.
+The updates should be done in a collaborative manner and use a realistic evaluation of growth potential for the next ten to twenty years. - The City should exercise more development control over new development in Kendall County that falls within the City's extraterritorial jurisdiction.
+This could be done either by working with Kendall County to annex developments or ensure that development standards for Kendall County subdivisions within Yorkville's extraterritorial jurisdiction are consistent with those of the United City of Yorkville.

-Figure 4.11 - Planning Areas
+Figure 7.11 - Planning Areas